clojurecraft/clojurenorth-2020-data-driven-dsls-workshop/README.md

    Many of the suggested problems already have some existing declarative languages (which isn't data-driven), but, many of these languages are quite general and complex (and maybe even turing-complete) -- your design does *not* need to match them 1:1 in features, feel free to focus on a subset of functionality or just use the existing languages as inspiration/"prior art".

+   Your solution doesn't have to be 100% "data-driven": there may certainly be parts of your design where allowing for arbitrary code is the best solution.

    We recommend you start your design work by choosing a few specific sample use-cases to design for.

    The end goal is to come up with a mock README for your library, featuring an explanation of what it does and examples of how to use it.
 See [the template](./template.md)